mzazon/awesome-cloud-projects/aws/event-driven-stream-processing/event-driven-stream-processing.md

    echo "✅ Lambda function created: ${LAMBDA_FUNCTION_NAME}"
    ```

+   The Lambda function now includes AWS X-Ray tracing for distributed debugging and enhanced error handling for production robustness.
+The Python 3.12 runtime provides the latest performance optimizations and security updates.

 6. **Configure Lambda Event Source Mapping**:

+   The event source mapping configures how Lambda reads from the Kinesis stream, including batch sizing, windowing, and starting position.
+These settings directly impact latency and cost efficiency.

    ```bash
    # Create event source mapping to connect Lambda to Kinesis